-Cancer Support Community can help you learn about the course of cancer, its stages, recommended treatments and side effects of medications through its national patient education programs.
-To learn more about your loved one’s cancer diagnosis, visit “Learn About Your Cancer” using the link at the top of this page.
+The Cancer Support Community can help you learn about the course of cancer, its stages, recommended treatments and side effects of medications through its national patient education programs.
+To learn more about your loved one’s cancer diagnosis, visit About Cancer.

 3) Recognize a “New Normal”

 Patients and caregivers alike report feeling a loss of control after a cancer diagnosis.
 Many caregivers are asked for advice about medical decisions or managing family finances and/or need to take on new day-to-day chores.
 It is likely that your tasks as a caregiver will create new routines – after all, you’re taking on a new role in the patient’s life as well as your own.

 Maintaining a balance between your loved one’s disease and the daily activities of your own life can be a challenge.
 It may be helpful to identify the parts of your life that you can still control – such as your own health and relationships.
 In doing this, you will be able to create a strategy for integrating new routines with old ones.